3rikk/RoadtoAsia_translations/.github/ISSUE_TEMPLATE/wrong-translation.md

 ---
 name: Wrong translation
-about: Create a report to help us improve
+about: If you found a wrong translation...
 title: ''
 labels: Wrong translation
 assignees: ''

 ---

+**Language**
+To what language is the problem related?

 **What is wrong?**
 Which one translation is wrong?
 Why (if you feel it needs explaining)?